jsweazy/advent-of-code/README.md

-# advent-of-code
+# Advent of code

-Advent of code
+Repository for my solutions to the [Advent of Code](https://adventofcode.com/) challenges.